xlnfinance/xln/wiki/9_receive_and_pay.md

 If the outward payment fails (rare, but possible), you will receive it as a failed outward via a pulling request above, then you can credit funds back.

+## Other endpoints

+You can call other RPC endpoints, see internal_rpc.js for full reference.

 # [Home](/wiki/start.md)